HameedMulani/Image-Caption-Generation-using-Deep-Learnig/README.md

 ![Python](https://img.shields.io/badge/Python-3.7-blue.svg)
 [![CodeScene Code Health](https://codescene.io/projects/8416/status-badges/code-health)](https://codescene.io/projects/8416)
 # Image-Caption-Generator-Using-Deep-Learning
-<p>A Deep Neural Network based generative model for captioning images using CNN and LSTM with BEAM Search..</p>
+<p>A Deep Neural Network Based Generative model for captioning images using CNN and LSTM with BEAM Search Algorithm.</p>
-<p>Automatically generates captions for an image using CNN and NLP.
-Model was trained on Flickr30K dataset.</p>
+<p>Automatically generates Captions for an Image using CNN and NLP.
+The model was trained on the Flickr8K Dataset.</p>
-<p>Kaggle kernel:</a>

 <h2>Steps to install</h2>
 <ul>